matplotlib/matplotlib/examples/README.txt

 procedural interface, which follows the matlab/IDL/mathematica approach of using simple procedures like "plot" or "title" to modify the current figure.
 These examples are included in the "pylab_examples" directory.
-If you want to write more robust scripts, eg for production use or in a web application server, you will probably want to use the matplotlib API for full control.
+If you want to write more robust scripts, e.g., for production use or in a web application server, you will probably want to use the matplotlib API for full control.
 These examples are found in the "api" directory.
 Below is a brief description of the different